 DAVID LLOYD LEISURE BREAKS INTO THE GERMAN MARKET AS IT ACQUIRES HEALTH CITY BAD HOMBURG, NEAR FRANKFURT

-David Lloyd Leisure (DLL), Europe’s leading health and fitness group, today announces that it has acquired its first club in Germany - Health City Bad Homburg near Frankfurt.
+David Lloyd Leisure (DLL), today announces that it has acquired its first club in Germany - Health City Bad Homburg near Frankfurt.
 Located 20 kilometres north of Frankfurt, DLL is planning to invest over €10 million in refurbishing and developing the site making it the leading health and fitness club in the region.

 The completion of the deal falls on the day after David Lloyd Leisure opened its Acton Park club (formerly The Park Club) in West London, following a £9 million to completely transform the existing facilities.
 1 June also marks the first anniversary of the acquisition of 14 UK clubs from Virgin Active and the opening of the third of its premium brand Harbour Club in Kensington, London.
 At the same time last year, the group announced that it had exchanged contracts to acquire three more sites - The Academy Club in Harrogate, its first Italian club, Malaspina Sporting and Health Club in Milan as well as The Park Club.
 In January 2018 DLL announced it was set to buy City Green Sporting Club near Geneva.